Incorporation of Company Branding and SEOAugust 4, 2021

 To improve SEO, images should have descriptive file names.
 It’s a great place to insert marketing messages.

-When assessing page structure and layout, there is a subtle, yet strategic way to use images in an SEO-friendly manner (beyond ALT tags) that improves your search rank while allowing you to integrate the necessary marketing message(s).
+When assessing page structure and layout, there is a subtle yet strategic way to use images in a search engine optimization-friendly manner (beyond ALT tags) that improves your search rank while allowing you to integrate the necessary marketing message(s).
 Confused?